OCFL/ocfl-java/README.md

 it is critical that this directory is located on the same volume as the OCFL storage root.
 * **layoutConfig**: Configures the storage layout the OCFL repository uses.
 This is the method it uses to map object ids to directories under the OCFL storage root.
 The layout configuration must be set when creating new OCFL repositories, but is not required when opening an existing repository.
-Use `DefaultLayoutConfig` for preconfigured layout options, or build your own using `FlatLayoutConfig` or `NTupleLayoutConfig`.
-The recommended layout is `DefaultLayoutConfig.nTupleHashConfig()`.
+Storage layouts must be defined in by an OCFL extension.
+Currently, the only implemented extension is `0003-hashed-n-tuple-trees`, which is configured using `HashedTruncatedNTupleConfig`.

 ### Optional Properties